-- 704.1.
-A nonconforming use may be replaced or substituted by another nonconforming use by special exception, if the Zoning Hearing Board determines that the proposed use is at least equally compatible with the surrounding area, than the original nonconforming use.
+A nonconforming use may be replaced or substituted by another nonconforming use by special exception, if the Zoning Hearing Board determines that the applicant has met his/her burden of proof that the proposed use meets all applicable regulations contained within this Ordinance including but not limited to those general criteria contained within Section 804.C.2. of this Ordinance and that the proposed use is at least equally compatible with the surrounding area, than the original nonconforming use.
 In addition, the proposed nonconforming use shall not increase any dimensional nonconformities.
+The Zoning Hearing Board may attach reasonable conditions to the special exception to maintain or improve compatibility within its surroundings.

+704.B.

-The Zoning Hearing Board may attach reasonable conditions to the special exception to maintain or improve compatibility within its surroundings. - 704.2.
-If a non-conforming use is proposed to be replaced with a conforming use that cannot meet certain design standards (such as area, coverage, setbacks, etc.), the Zoning Hearing Board may grant a special exception to permit such non-conforming aspects of the conforming use, if the Board determines that the proposed use is at least equally compatible with the surrounding area, than the original nonconforming use.
+If a non-conforming use is proposed to be replaced with a conforming use that cannot meet certain design standards (such as area, coverage, setbacks, etc.), the Zoning Hearing Board may grant a special exception to permit such non-conforming aspects of the conforming use, if the Board determines that the applicant has met his/her burden of proof that the proposed use meets all other applicable regulations contained within this Ordinance including but not limited to those general criteria contained within Section 804.C.2. of this Ordinance and that the proposed use is at least equally compatible with the surrounding area, than the original nonconforming use.
 The Zoning Hearing Board may attach reasonable conditions to the special exception to maintain or improve compatibility within its surroundings.